jackaudio/pyjacklib/README.md

 The library provides a low-level, almost unaltered mapping of the `libjack` [C API], plus a few additional convenience functions.

+The source code repository contains a few [example scripts] to show its usage.

 **Note:** **pyjacklib** *as a stand-alone project is in an early beta-stage and the API may still change slightly before a 1.0 release.
 You have been warned!*